Benchmark Computation of Morphological Complexity in the Functionalized Cahn-Hilliard Gradient Flow: Mean field approximation of amphiphilic diblock suspensions

+The three-component model is then reduced to a scalar field similar to \cite{GS-90} by requiring a point-wise incompressibility, $\psi_A+\psi_B+\psi_S=0$, and replacing the global constraint on the $A$- and $B$-polymer fractions with the point-wise constraint, $\phi_A/N_A=\phi_B/N_B$.
+Choosing the parameterization

-\end{linenomath} in terms of the free variable $u$, for choices of $b_r>b_l$ made below that normalize the range of $u$.
+in terms of the free variable $u$, for choices of $b_r>b_l$ made below that normalize the range of $u$.
 The resulting model depends upon $N_P:=N_A+N_B$, the polymer fractions $\alpha_A=N_A/N_P$ and $\alpha_B=1-\alpha_A$, the polymer-solvent molecular mole fraction $m_f:=n_PN_P/n_S$, and the dimensionless parameter $\ep=\frac{l}{L}N_P^{1/2}\ll 1$ which rescales the Kuhn length $l$ of the diblock polymer into a mean-square end-to-end length a single ideal diblock polymer chain expressed as a ratio of the domain length $L$.
-The amphiphilicity of the diblock molecules is expressed in terms of a weighted Flory-Huggins parameter \beq \chi_w:=\alpha_A\chi_{AS} + \alpha_B\chi_{BS} - \alpha_A\alpha_B\chi_{AB}>0, \eeq where for $k,m\in\{A, B, S\}$ the Flory-Huggins parameters $\chi_{km}>0$ record the strength of the repulsive interaction between a $k$-monomer and an $m$-monomer.
-The value of $\chi_w$ depends upon the composition of the polymer diblock chain, but not on its length. }
+The amphiphilicity of the diblock molecules is expressed in terms of a weighted Flory-Huggins parameter

+where for $k,m\in\{A, B, S\}$ the Flory-Huggins parameters $\chi_{km}>0$ record the strength of the repulsive interaction between a $k$-monomer and an $m$-monomer.
+The value of $\chi_w$ depends upon the composition of the polymer diblock chain, but not on its length.